 The difference between Tom Yum Nam Khon and Tom Yum Nam Sai is that the Tom Yum Nam Khon has a dash of (coconut) milk in it, while the Tom Yum Nam Sai is a clear tom yum soup.
 Because of the cooling factor, the clear version of tom yum is often spicier.
 Overall, Tom Yum Nam Khon is more popular.

-What’s the difference between Tom Yum and Tom Ka soups?
+4. What is the difference between Tom Yum and Tom Ka soups?

 The big differences between the famous soups Tom Yum and Tom Ka are that, firstly, the Tom Ka is a coconut-milk-based soup, while the Tom Yum soup only has a dash of (coconut) milk added, or sometimes not even that.
 Secondly, Tom Ka soup puts more emphasis on the ingredient galangal.
 Tom Yum is often served with prawns (Tom Yum Goong), while Tom Ka is often served with chicken (Tom Ka Kai).
 In this article, we solely focus on tom yum soups in Bangkok.

 |Tom Yum Goong Banglamphu

 There you have it, the best tom yum in Bangkok.
 You can find all these restaurants, and many restaurants in Thailand, in our food app called TopTravelFoods.
 Instead of recommending good restaurants, we recommend the best food these restaurants have to offer.
 If you are looking for the absolute best dishes near you, TopTravelFoods is the app you must have.
 The app is available for both Android and iOS and is completely free.